 A “pay-when-paid” clause, on the other hand, is a payment condition that establishes a reasonable time for the contractor to comply with its duty to make payment to a subcontractor or supplier upon the contractor’s receipt of payment from the owner.[v]
 “A pay-when-paid clause governs the timing of a contractor’s payment obligation to the subcontractor, usually by indicating that the subcontractor will be paid within some fixed time period after the contractor itself is paid by the property owner.”[vi]
 An example of a pay-when-paid is as follows:

-Contractor shall pay subcontractor within seven days of contractor’s receipt of payment from the owner.[vii]
+The contractor shall pay the subcontractor within seven days of the contractor’s receipt of payment from the owner.[vii]

 Under the majority view[viii], a pay-if-paid clause is a condition precedent to payment and a pay-when-paid clause is merely a timing provision.
 Recognition of the difference between these two types of payment clauses is, therefore, vitally important because they can govern whether there is a duty for the contractor to make payment to a subcontractor if payment is never received from the owner.